-- 144. Even more indicative of the violence facing homosexuals and those who would defend them came in October, 2008, when Norberto Salamanca, the Notario of District 76 in Bogotá was assassinated.
-Mr. Salamanca, who had officiated at nearly 100 same-sex civil unions, was returning to his home when two men on a motorcycle opened fire on him ("Sicarios Mataron Al Notario 76 de Bogotá, Defensor de las Uniones Gay," Canal Caracol y Efe, October 11, 2008). - 145.
-In December, 2008, the LGBT group Colombia Diversa published a report which chronicled what the group called "Th Bad News of 2008."
-The group noted that during the year the press and LGBT rights groups had reported on the murders of and attacks on members of the LGBT community in Colombia.
+- 108. Even more indicative of the violence facing homosexuals and those who would defend them came in October, 2008, when Norberto Salamanca, the Notario of District 76 in Bogotá was assassinated.
+Mr. Salamanca, who had officiated at nearly 100 same-sex civil unions, was returning to his home when two men on a motorcycle opened fire on him ("Sicarios Mataron Al Notario 76 de Bogotá, Defensor de las Uniones Gay," Canal Caracol y Efe, October 11, 2008). - 109.
+In December, 2008, the gravity of human rights violations was presented starkly by Mario Osava in an in-depth article.